gowalla-archive/chronologic/README.md

 	=> [{:username => 'keeg', :status=>"This is Keegan."}, {:username => 'jw', :status=>"This is Josh."}]

 Note that subscriptions are useful for more than just a social graph.
-You might also use them to provide aggregated activity for all members of a group, etc. Unsubscribing will cause all of the appropriate events to be removed from the appropriate timelines.
+You might also use them to provide aggregated activity for all members of a group, disparate activity around a common object, etc. Unsubscribing will cause all of the appropriate events to be removed from the appropriate timelines.

 ### Objects

-To display a complete activity feed, you'll probably want the user's name, image URL, and some other metadata.
-You could store that stuff right in the event, but that creates a lot of duplicated storage.
-And what happens if the user changes their name?
-To address these issues, you'll want to use _objects_:
+To display a complete activity feed, you'll probably need the user's name, image URL, and some other metadata.
+You could store that stuff right in the event, but that creates a lot of duplicated storage, making it difficult to deal with changes.
+To address these issues, use _objects_:

     # Store a metadata object for each user (any time they're created or changed)
     chronologic.object(:keeg, {:username => 'keeg',  :name => 'Keegan Jones'})